 Baskets, hampers, overhead rails, and drying racks keep your clothes (both clean and dirty) organised.

-Simple but ergonomic features
+5. Add simple but ergonomic features

-With custom-cabinetry, you have an option to install ergonomic inclusions to make your laundry more functional.
+With custom cabinetry, you have an option to install ergonomic inclusions to make your laundry more functional.
 Some examples are pull-out laundry hampers for dark and white clothes, hanging rails between two overhead cupboards, and a pull-out ironing board.

-Install a spacious benchtop
+6. Install a spacious benchtop during laundry renovation

 For improved functionality, keep your benchtop clutter-free.
 Store dirty clothes in their designated bins, fold the clean clothes and store them on open shelves, and hide everything else neatly inside drawers and cupboards.